maxrumsey/OzStrips/docs/reference/strips.md

 \# Will also coordinate (activate, make blue) the strip if not already done via moving into Pushback or later bay.

 ^ Global Ops are visible to all controllers.
 Local Remarks are only visible to OzStrips users.

+## Alerts
+### Non-standard Cruising Altitude
+Indicates a pilot had filed a level that is non-compliant with the table of standard cruising levels per the Australian AIP.
+### Non-compliant Route Filed
+Indicates a pilot has filed a route that is contrary to the list of routes in the Australian ERSA Flight Planning Requirements document.

+It is at the controller's discretion whether or not the aircraft is recleared along a new route.
+Take into account possible workload and loss of strategic separation due to the non-compliant route, effect on TCU operations and ability of the pilot to reenter a new route.